 - Note that DNS changes may take time to apply.
 If Google can’t find the record immediately, wait for a few hours to verify it again.

 The DNS record file in your account on your domain service provider’s website looks like this:

 Depending upon the appearance setting of your service provider, the look may be slightly different.
 You can find an “add’ button to add new record.
 New record adding panel looks like this:

 Option 2: Adding URL Property to to Search Console

-If you face any problem in verifying ownership through TXT record, you should choose the second option – that is, selecting an URL instead of a domain in order to submit property to Search Console and verifying ownership for the same.
-In this case you can, add only one primary URL (sub-domain) at a time – such as, www.example.com or m.example.com with a protocol, i.e., either HTTP or HTTPS.
-This option further facilitates you with multiple options for verifying property ownership.
-You can verify your ownership to property by five alternative methods:
+If you get any trouble in verifying ownership through the TXT record, you should choose the alternative – that is, selecting an URL instead of a domain to submit a property to Search Console and verifying ownership for it.
+In this case, you can add only one primary URL (sub-domain) at a time – such as www.example.com or m.example.com with a protocol, i.e., either HTTP or HTTPS.
+This option further facilitates you with multiple choices for verifying property ownership.
+You can verify ownership of the property by five alternative methods:

 - Uploading an HTML file to a specific location of your website

 - Adding an HTML meta tag to the header section of your homepage

 - Adding a TXT file to the DNS records

 1. Site Verification by Uploading HTML File